No momento, esta página não está disponível em português

 Build your payment form for Amazon Pay

-Show Amazon Pay as an available payment method in countries where Amazon Pay is supported.
+Show Amazon Pay as an available payment method in countries/regions where Amazon Pay is supported.
 When the shopper selects Amazon Pay, they are presented with the payment form.

 We provide logos for Amazon Pay which you can use on your payment form.
 For more information, refer to Downloading logos.